TillF/WASA-SED/docs/index.md

 fixed: A fixed amount of water, defined by the four columns "rate" will be abstracted from the donor basin (sub_source) and applied in the receiver basin (sub_receiver) in the following timestep.

-seasonal: The option "seasonal" requires a specification of the seasonility of the receiver basin in the file `irri_seasons.dat`.
+seasonal: The option "seasonal" requires a specification of the seasonality of the receiver basin in the file `irri_seasons.dat`.
 For more information on seasonality check the example 10) `rainy_seasons.dat` in \[[3.2 Input files for the hillslope module](#3-2-input-files-for-the-hillslope-module)].
 Combined with four values for "rate" this option calculates the demand of the receiver basin for every day in the year.

 cwd: Crop water demand, this options calculates the irrigation demand of the receiver basin based on the FAO crop evapotranspiration method [(FAO, 1998)](#fao-1998).
 Crop water demand according to this method is: